USUSDW/week-04/README.md

 give us the ability to use lambdas and function references to implement them, and allow for us to implement them inline.

 This is what we're going to talk about in week 5!
-See you next week.
+See you then!